Mitesh-Patidar/K8s-setup-via-kubeadm/README.md

 ```bash
 sudo reboot
 ```
  Note: On cloud servers like AWS, rebooting will disconnect your SSH session.
 You will need to reconnect using your PEM file or credentials.
-In production, ensure reboots do not disrupt live services.
 ##
 ### Important Note on `sudo reboot`